torquebox/torquebox.org/news/2011-02-28-using-rvm-with-torquebox.md

     $ cd myapp
     $ echo "rvm use jruby-1.5.6@myapp" > .rvmrc

 Now whenever you change to your app directory, your JRuby interpreter and GEM_HOME are set.
-Now just add your application gem dependencies to your Gemfile, run `bundle install` and you'll be in business.
+Just add your application gem dependencies to your Gemfile, run `bundle install` and you'll be in business.

 ## Staying Edgy